audioquality/gwc/README.md

 ![](doc/gwc.png)

-Denoise & Declick audio.
-Clean up the sound from digitalized vinyl and tape recordings, remove common distortion while preserving the musical information.
+Denoise & Declick audio files.
+Clean up digitalized vinyl and tape recordings, remove common distortion while preserving the musical information.
+The input is expected to be 16bit 44.1kHz stereo WAV file format.

 ##About